msesia/i-modelx/experiments/blood_donation/README.md

 ## Step 2: Simulate semi-synthetic outcomes

-Because the real donation outcome is extremely imbalanced, we simulate semi-synthetic outcomes according to the causal logistic model in Appendix A4.2 (Eq.
-(A.4.2.1)).
+Because the real donation outcome is extremely imbalanced, we simulate semi-synthetic outcomes according to the causal logistic model described in Appendix A4.2.

 - Run the script **experiments/submit_generate_donations.sh**.
   This calls **experiments/generate_donations.sh**, which in turn runs **experiments/generate_donations.R**.